Australia & Northern Territory

 Q1.
 AUSTRALIA - Information ?
 Weather & Climate ?

-A. Australia is bigger in area than the USA, and bigger than Western Europe.
+A. Australia is almost as big as USA, and Western Europe.
 It consists of almost every kind of terrain, the famous sandy beaches, great barrier reef, mountains, snowfields, dense forests, rich soils for dairy, wine and farming country.
 Further inland are large grain farms, then north are outback sheep and cattle stations of enormous size with only the native bush and grasses for feed.
 In the central regions we have very hot dry arid country and large deserts.
 It is a big country, and driving from Perth to Darwin, or Melbourne to Darwin will take 3-4 long days with minimal stops.
 Well priced airlines Qantas and Virgin are popular to fly between states and all cities.
-Australia's main population is in the south, which has the opposite seasons to the northern hemisphere, with January Febuary being mid summer, and July, August being cold rainy winter.
+Australia's main population is in the south, which has the opposite seasons to the northern hemisphere, with January February being mid summer, and July, August being cold rainy winter.

-However Darwin and the Northern Territory are different, read on....
+However the Northern Territory has a tropical climate, read on....

 TERRITORY - Information ?
 Weather & Climate ?